'L.A. Confidential' director Curtis Hanson found dead at California home

 The film was a popular success, grossing $126 million worldwide, according to Variety.

+Hanson followed "L.A.
+Confidential" with the popular comedy "Wonder Boys," adapted by Steve Kloves from the novel by Michael Chabon about an English professor, played by Michael Douglas, who is under pressure to finish his book amid a literary festival in Pittsburgh.

+The director continued his winning streak with "8 Mile," which starred Eminem and fictionalized to some extent the rapper’s harrowing true-life story of seeking to break into the rap world in his hometown of Detroit.
+Just how much of it represented true life was greatly debated.

-Hanson’s other films included "The River Wild," "Wonder Boys," "8 Mile" and "In Her Shoes."
+Hanson’s other films included "The Hand That Rocks the Cradle," "The River Wild" and "In Her Shoes."

+Hanson served as the first chairman of the UCLA Film and Television Archive beginning in 1999 and as a member of the board of governors of the Academy of Motion Picture Arts & Sciences from 2001.

+Hanson is survived by a son, born in 2004, with companion Rebecca Yeldham, a producer, according to Variety.

-(Reporting by Brendan O'Brien; Editing by Paul Tait and Michael Perry)
+Reporting by Brendan O'Brien; Editing by Paul Tait and Michael Perry